ggbaker/bylaws-class/README.md

 ### Margins

 The margins are set at 1.2in all around.
 This results in lines that are longer than typically recommended by typograpers.
 I've picked smaller margins (longer line lengths) for two reasons:
 1. Very few people sit down and read bylaws like a novel.
-They're reference documents, and longer lengths means fewer pages and thus less time flipping between pages.
+They're reference documents, and longer line lengths means fewer pages and thus less time flipping between pages.
-2. Because the documents I work with tend to make heavy use of subsections (which are indented in this format), with larger margins, the subsections and lower levels would have uncomfortably short line lengths.
+2. Because the documents I work with tend to make heavy use of subsections (which are indented in this format), larger margins would cause uncomfortably short line lengths in the lower levels.

 If you are working with a document that doesn't use levels below sections much, you might want to increase the margins just a bit.
 Margins are set by the geometry package near the start of the class.
-If you want to modify the margins, you need to edit the declaration there (loading geometry package in your tex file with different settings will cause an error.)
+If you want to modify the margins, you need to edit the declaration there (loading geometry package in your tex file with different settings will cause an error).